nb1dev/thunderbird-monterail/README.md

 If your profile is located in a different directory, you can find it by going in Thunderbird's preferences (Tools->Options->Advanced).
 After that, click the 'Config Editor' button, accept the warning and then search for *directory*.
 Your directory should be the value of the parameter *mail.server.server1.directory*.
 This is the path where you should extract the chrome folder.

-Rename the extracted *thunderbird-monterail* folder to *chrome*, edit userChrome.css to choose your theme variant, and restart thunderbird.
+Rename the extracted *thunderbird-monterail-thin* folder to *chrome*, edit userChrome.css to choose your theme variant, and restart thunderbird.

 If using the *system* variant, please make sure you uncomment the appropriate icon theme line (in userChrome.css) for your system colors (an description of each icon theme is written next to each line)